mwmlln/hangman/README.md

     <img src="ss_images/category_value_error.jpg" width="500">
     </details>

+2. Space inside selected answer preventing game competion.
-2. Game completion with the answer that  includes space between the words As function compares answer and correct user input list as set, empty space included in the answer was preventing the both list to match after all the letters were filled.
+As function compares answer and correct user input list as set, empty space included in the answer was preventing the both lists to match eventhough all the letters were filled.
-This issue was resolved by simply creating a new variabe with removed space and this new variable is used to be reffered instead.
+This issue was resolved by simply creating a new variabe with no space and set the function to refer this list instead.

 3. category_choice function was repeating despite the user input being the right condition.
 I was spending quite some time changing the approach within the while loop in the function without any success.
-Thanks to Johann in Code Institure's tutor support who has pointed out the function being called in main function and then again when the return value is set to a variable.
-The solution was very simple just to remove it from main function.
+Thanks to Johann in Code Institure's tutor support who has pointed out eventually that the function is called twice (first inside main function and then again when variable is set using the return value from the function).
+The solution was very simple just to remove the one from main function.
     <details><summary>category_choice while repeating error</summary>
     <img src="ss_images/category_while_repeat_error.jpg" width="500">
     </details>

-4. When len(category) was placed as parameter in randint instead of number to accomodate the flexibility for list expansion, an error occurd but not every time.
+4. When len(category) was placed as parameter in randint instead of number to accomodate the flexibility for list items expansion, an error occurd but not every time.
 This was because the randint(len(category)) produces 1 bigger number than list index available.
 By placing -1 after the parameter has resolved the issue.

 ###  Validating code